adibaba/LauNuts/README.md

-# review
+# Note: We renamed code parts for the review

+# Review

-review is a RDF Knowledge Graph consisting of:
+a RDF Knowledge Graph consisting of:

 - Local Administrative Units (LAU) and
 - Nomenclature of Territorial Units for Statistics (NUTS)

-## review Knowledge Graph
+## Knowledge Graph

 The review Knowledge Graph is based on the *Eurostat: NUTS - Linked Open Data* dataset scheme and extends it by LAU data.

-## review Generator
+## Generator

 The software in this repository can be executed as follows: